The 6 Best Inventory Management Software for Small Businesses of 2020

 |Advanced||Available upon request||Get Started|

 Though Cin7 doesn’t list exact prices, we’ve confirmed through a company representative that the starting price for Cin7’s Starter plan is $299 per month.
-That’s pretty steep, especially compared to contenders like inFlow and its $69-per-month starting price.
+That’s a little on the steep side, especially compared to contenders like inFlow and its $69-per-month starting price.

 Still, when it comes to inventory management, you definitely get what you pay for.
 So if you want a fully functional inventory tool that doesn’t skimp on features, Cin7 is well worth the price.